 A Historical Perspective on High Blood Pressure:

-Please be patient.
-I will reveal the latest data on high blood pressure, dementia, age and mortality shortly.
+I will reveal the data on hypertension, dementia, age and mortality shortly.
 First, though, we need to review a little history.
-Until August 15, 2012, if you asked almost any American physician whether someone with a blood pressure reading of 145/95 should be treated with medication, the answer would have been a resounding yes!
+Until August 15, 2012, almost any American physician would have rushed to prescribe medicine for a patient with a blood pressure reading of 145/95.

-Medical students and residents are taught that hypertension increases the risk of heart attacks, strokes and early death.
-Physicians have come to believe that aggressive treatment of patients with high blood pressure will lead to better outcomes.
+In medical school, students learn that hypertension increases the risk of heart attacks, strokes and early death.
+Consequently, physicians have come to believe that treating hypertensive patients aggressively will lead to better outcomes.

-The mantra “less is best” got a bit more confusing on August 15, 2012, when the Cochrane Collaboration published its analysis:
+The mantra “lower is better” got a bit more confusing on August 15, 2012, when the Cochrane Collaboration published its analysis:

 “Benefits of antihypertensive drugs for mild hypertension are unclear.”